Tarangire National Park

 Tarangire provides a good environment for evening or morning nature walks.
 It offers different trials that can lead you to numerous areas in the park for off the beaten path spots.

 During nature walks tourists are assigned an armed ranger guide who is more informed of where to pass and the best areas to see Wild animals.
-The guide is also required to give detailed information and as well protect the group of visitors from aggressive animals.
+The guide gives detailed information and protects the group of visitors from aggressive animals.